Skip to main content

 Overview

-This benchmark report compares Llama 4 model serving performance across 5 scenarios in AWS EKS environment using vLLM.
+A benchmark report comparing vLLM-based Llama 4 model serving performance across 5 scenarios in an AWS EKS environment.

 5 Scenarios: